-a) must meet the relevant deemed-to-satisfy provisions of the Building Code of Australia, or if there are no such relevant provisions, must be structurally adequate, and b) Must not, if it relates to an existing building:
+a) must meet the relevant deemed-to-satisfy provisions of the Building Code of Australia, or if there are no such relevant provisions, must be structurally adequate, and

 The Cement Australia Truck Parking Licenced Area component of the proposal does include any building structures.
 Any associated infrastructure (fencing, lighting) would meet any relevant standards.